Homological algebra modulo exact zero-divisors: Complexity

 \begin{proposition} Let $R=S/(x)$ where $S$ is a local ring and $x$ is an exact zero-divisor in $S$.
 Then, for every finitely generated $R$-module $M$ with $\cx_S(M) \neq 1$, the equality $\cx_S(M) = \cx_S (\Omega_R^n(M))$ holds for all $n$. \end{proposition}

-\begin{proof} If $\cx_{S}(M)=0$, then Lemma \ref{finitepd} shows that $M=0$.
+\begin{proof} If $\cx_{S}(M)=0$, then $M=0$ (see the third paragraph of Section 3.)
 Thus the result is trivial in this case.
-Next suppose $\cx_S(M)>0$.
+Next suppose $\cx_S(M)>1$.
 Consider the short exact sequence

 where $F$ is a free $R$-module.
 Since the $S$-module $R$ has complexity one so does $F$.
-Hence the result follows from the inequality $(\ref{finitepd})$ and the short exact sequence considered above. \end{proof} Next we will compare the Betti numbers and complexities of modules over $R$ with those over $S$.
+Hence the result follows from the inequality $(\ref{cxineq})$ and the short exact sequence considered above. \end{proof}

+Next we will compare the Betti numbers and complexities of modules over $R$ with those over $S$.
 For that we first set some notations that generalize the notion of the Betti number and the complexity of a module.